Frequently asked questions about NCCBR reporting

 Does a covered reporter report the repos of its affiliates?

 Not necessarily.
 A covered reporter reports its own trades, including trades with its affiliates (which are called inter-affiliate trades).
 Inter-affiliate repos are repos in which a covered reporter participates with an affiliate as the counterparty.
 In contrast, the repos of affiliates are not necessarily trades in which a covered reporter participates.
-A covered reporter does not report the repos that its non-subsidiary affiliates transact with other entities.
+A covered reporter does not report the repos that its affiliates transact with other entities.

 For example, a broker-dealer that is a covered reporter does not report the repos of its affiliated bank unless they are inter-affiliate repos that the covered reporter enters with its affiliated bank as a counterparty.
 As another example, a registered investment adviser that is a covered reporter does not report the repos of an affiliated investment adviser unless the repos are inter-affiliate repos the covered reporter entered with that investment adviser as a counterparty.